 The minimum ESG scores apply on a long basis to corporate and sovereign issuers and single name underlying.
-In the event that a corporate, sovereign issuer or single name underlying sees its ESG score drop below the minimum required by the Management Company for ELEVA Absolute Return Dynamic Fund, the position will be sold no later than 3 months after the score has been downgraded in the best interest of the Shareholders.
+In the event that a corporate, sovereign issuer or single name underlying sees its ESG score drop below the minimum required by the Management Company for ELEVA

+European Multi Opportunities Fund, the position on the company will be sold no later than 3 months after the score has been downgraded in the best interest of the Shareholders.

-The long invested pocket of the ELEVA Absolute Return Dynamic Fund must have a weighted average ESG score superior to the average ESG score of its initial investment universe.
+The weighted average ESG score of the Sub-Fund long pocket has to be higher (i.e. better) than the average ESG score of its initial investment universe.
 Equities, bonds, long single name FDIs, money market instruments are in scope.
 Other instruments and products such as index FDIs, UCITS and Other UCIs, or equity basket swaps, are excluded from the calculation perimeter.

 The Sub-Fund cannot take any short equity position in companies with excellent ESG practices (i.e. with an ESG score > 80/100).
-In the event that a company sees its ESG score go above the maximum required by the Management Company for ELEVA Absolute Return Dynamic Fund (i.e. 80/100 score), the short position on the company will be closed no later than 3 months after the score has been upgraded, in the best interest of the Shareholders.
+In the event that a company sees its ESG score go above the maximum required by the Management Company for ELEVA European Multi Opportunities Fund (i.e. 80/100 score), the short position on the company will be closed no later than 3 months after the score has been upgraded, in the best interest of the Shareholders.